 Skip to main content

-Your Cited dashboard shows how your brand appears across AI-generated answers, broken down by platform, metric, and prompt type.
-This page explains each section and what to look for first.
+Your Cited dashboard shows how your brand appears across AI-generated answers, broken down by platform, metric, prompt, and source.
+This page explains what each tab shows and where to focus first.

 What to look at first

 3. Your top 3 gaps.
-These are prompts where competitors appear in the AI answer but you do not.
+Prompts where competitors appear in the AI answer and you do not.
 Gaps are your fastest wins — they tell you exactly which questions to target with new or improved content.
-See Close competitor gaps in AI search for the step-by-step playbook.
+See Close competitor gaps for the step-by-step playbook.

 MetricWhat it measuresLearn more